sensei-zenabi/CRT/README.md

 * Press **F12** to exit.
 * On X11, the overlay captures the desktop each frame and feeds it into the shader chain so effects apply to the current screen contents.
-To avoid the overlay feeding back into its own capture, the window temporarily drops its opacity to 0 while grabbing the desktop and restores it before drawing.
+To avoid the overlay feeding back into its own capture, the window briefly sets its opacity to 0 during the grab without swapping buffers, then restores the previous opacity before drawing.
+This keeps the overlay stable on screen while still preventing self-recursion.
 Without X11, the overlay remains transparent with only shader-driven visuals visible.

 Shaders are compiled as OpenGL fragment shaders.
 They receive common uniforms such as `Texture`, `InputSize`, `TextureSize`, `OutputSize`, `FrameCount`, and `FrameDirection` for compatibility with